information-safety/information-safety.github.io/about.md

 layout: page
 title: About
 ---

+Information Safety is my personal blog focusing on adapting safety science to technology and cybersecurity.
+You can find my older work at [transvasive.com](https://transvasive.com).
+I started [Security Differently](https://www.security-differently.com) to help organizations implement security using these principles.

 ## What is Information Safety?

 *Information Safety* is a reliability (or *resilience*) practice that uses methods originally developed for safety.
 Safety methods are being successfully applied to build and operate resilient software systems - systems that fail less often and recover from failure faster.